Eng-Kinsley/Netflix_Clone/README.md

 # Netflix_Clone
 This is the first project that I did back in 2021, my first HTML and CSS project.
-It was my final project from [Pirple](https://www.pirple.com) Check oout their webpage to learn;
+It was my final project from [Pirple](https://www.pirple.com) Check out their webpage to learn;
 * HTML
 * CSS
 * JS